tumBAIS/RoutingBlocks/docs/source/evaluation.rst

 .. warning::

     We recommend implementing a custom Evaluation class by extending the native RoutingBlocks library instead of providing a python implementation for code used beyond prototyping.
-See `<extension>`_ for more information
+See `native extensions <https://github.com/tumBAIS/routingblocks-native-extension-example>`_ for an example.

 .. autoapiclass:: routingblocks.PyConcatenationBasedEvaluation
     :members: